 The Cottages' current weekday stay-and-play package runs $189 per person per night (including golf, breakfast, lunch at the course, a sleeve of balls and bottled water); Polinski says she'd like to get the price down - to, say, $130-$150 - to build traffic.
 Golf alone at Patriots Point is $55 ("we need to get that lower, too," she says), though extra rounds are free.

-If you have the flexibility of visiting weekdays, and enjoy a relaxed, upscale bed-and-breakfast experience with your golf, The Cottages and Patriots Point Links are ready when you are.
-Call (843) 849-2300 or toll-free (866) 901-2688, or go to www.thecottagesoncharlestonharbor.com.
+If you have the flexibility of visiting on weekdays and enjoy a relaxed, upscale bed-and-breakfast experience with your golf, The Cottages and Patriots Point Links are ready when you are.
+Call (843) 849-2300 or toll-free (866) 901-2688.